 Meaning of the study: possible explanations and implications for clinicians and policymakers

 Clarification of the main themes in psychosocial determination is itself useful knowledge for a number of stakeholders, including clinicians, researchers and research ethics organisations.
 It should be possible for researchers to use this knowledge to enhance recruitment, for example by drawing on the power of trust by using personal endorsements, or role models from the same cultural background, or acknowledging the credibility of the people and organisations involved in research.
 However, interventions emphasising altruism (the potential for others to benefit from one’s actions) or the potential for personal benefit (when that could be uncertain in research, particularly in a controlled trial), could raise ethical challenges.
-It was notable that social influences – the effects of family, the doctor and other people seen as important – could act either as a barrier or a facilitator for a person deciding whether to participate in health research.
+Furthermore, it was notable that social influences – the effects of family, the doctor and other people seen as important – could act either as a barrier or a facilitator for a person deciding whether to participate in health research.

 Identifying barriers to research should make it possible for adjustments to be made to the design and operationalisation of research, particularly if barriers are specific to study design and setting.
-Participant information / participant knowledge and social influences were found to act both as barriers and facilitators and this perhaps presents a problem; first, researchers are unlikely to be able to control for social influences; second, information to inform research participation is mostly universal in provision and highly regulated (48), and yet among patients there can be strong, individual preferences for the quantity and complexity of information (49-52).
-The opposing forces of universalism and individual preferences can be hard to reconcile.
+Participant information, participant knowledge and social influences were found to act both as barriers and facilitators and this perhaps presents a problem; first, researchers are unlikely to be able to control for social influences; second, information to inform research participation is mostly universal in provision and highly regulated (48), and yet among patients there can be strong, individual preferences for the quantity and complexity of information (49-52).
+The opposing forces of universalism and individual preferences can be hard to reconcile, although digital provision does increase the potential for information to be tailored or personalised, whether by the originator or recipient.

 Mapping identified determinants to theory offers the potential for greater understanding of individuals’ decisions, and opportunities for linkage.
 Carey et al (2018) systematically mapped the evidence for behaviour change techniques to mechanisms of action from hundreds of research studies (16).
 They showed that the mechanism of action ‘beliefs about consequences’, which we linked to a number of participation determinants, had strong empirical links to the following: information about health consequences; information about social and environmental consequences; pros and cons; information about emotional consequences; and comparative imagining for future outcomes.
 Any of these could guide recruitment interventions.

 The lack of complete overlap between psychosocial determinants and empirical recruitment research also offers the potential to guide intervention development.
-Interventions could focus on altruism (although see the earlier cautionary note); the stigma associated with the health condition; or distrust of research or researchers; none of which have been tested in recruitment interventions.
+Recruitment interventions could focus on altruism (noting potential ethical concerns); the stigma associated with the health condition; or distrust of research or researchers; none of which have been tested in recruitment interventions.
 Furthermore many other determinants, such as treatment preferences; fear and perceived risk; confidence or trust in the physician or research; and desire for choice; have had little or no evaluation in recruitment research.

 Unanswered questions and future research